Regional Cemeteries

 Fort Saskatchewan RCMP Graves.
 A small plot for fallen RCMP members can be found in the Fort Saskatchewan Cemetery.
 In 1985, the Fort Saskatchewan Historical Society erected a cairn to identify the original North-West Mounted Police plot from 1895.
 Learn more - RCMP Graves Memorial

 Fort Saskatchewan Cemetery.
 The Fort Saskatchewan Cemetery has been in existence for well over 100 years and contains over 2,000 memorials.
 The City of Fort Saskatchewan says on their website that the cemetery in existence since 1899, but the first recorded burial is that of Miranda Wright who died at the age of 48 in 1889.
-The Alberta Genealogical Society did some research in the 1980s that indicated there had been a fire, so they are not sure if there are more burials that were never recorded or if the records were lost.
+The Alberta Genealogical Society did some research in the 1980s that indicated there had been a fire, so it is not clear if there are more burials that were never recorded or if the records were lost.
 The cemetery is divided into separate sections for RCMP members, Veterans, infants, old sections and new sections.
 [Link to Prairie Souls & Find a Grave]

 Fort Saskatchewan Goal (Jail) Cemetery.
 This is where they buried 19 people who died at the former Fort Saskatchewan jail.
 Capital punishment was still a thing in Canada until 1999, and the Fort Saskatchewan Jail was one of the places executions took place.
 The men buried here are said to those of executed prisoners, and others whose bodies went unclaimed by family.
 The cemetery was moved in the 1950's to make room for Highway 15.
 There are markers, but no names on the markers and the cemetery is rumoured to be haunted.
 Visions Intuitive Paranormal compiled a YouTube video with their findings.
 There is no website, but Google Maps will get you there.
 A researcher with Find a Grave has compiled a list of people she believes are buried here, another website suggests that the Jail lost the records of the men who are buried here.
 [Link to Find a Grave]